Those Were The Days

 Boxing: Henry Cooper beats Karl Mildenburger to regain his European Heavyweight title.

-Mexico Olympics: David Hemery wins a gold medal in the men's 400m hurdles.
+Mexico Olympics: David Hemery wins a gold medal for the UK in the men's 400m hurdles.

 |